As an Amazon Associate we earn from qualifying purchases.

-Form and function are the basics for when it comes to building your essential collection.
+Form and function are the basics when it comes to building your essential collection.
 Make sure to have a fitting every few years, as your body does change over time.

 Edit your collections and make sure you are getting rid of any bras that have lived past their prime.
 Expect to have well-made bras you have taken care of to last anywhere from 6 to 9 months max.

-Finally, as with anything you wear on your body, styles that fit most with your lifestyle, fashion sense and your own particular body type will make the most sense for you.
+Finally, as with anything you wear on your body, styles that fit most with your lifestyle, fashion sense, and your own particular body type will make the most sense for you.

-Now armed with this new advice – go forth, shop and share the wealth of your new found knowledge with all your friends.
+Now armed with this new advice – go forth, shop, and share the wealth of your newfound knowledge with all your friends.
 Your “lady friends” will also thank you, by being happier, healthier, and looking better in all your wardrobe choices!

 1 thought on “The Ultimate Guide to How Many Bras A Woman Should Own”

 I mostly own T-shirt and push-up bras for everyday use.
 And since I am lactating, I own one nursing bra.
 I think the number of bras you own shouldn’t matter, as long as you know how to care for them so it would last long.